 Abstract

 Demand characteristics are a fundamental methodological concern in experimental psychology.
-However, little is known about the direction, magnitude, consistency, and mechanisms underlying their effects.
-In the first meta-analysis on the topic, we conducted a three-level meta-analysis of 195 effect sizes from 40 studies that provided strict experimental tests of demand effects by manipulating the hypothesis communicated to participants.
+Yet, little is known about the direction, magnitude, consistency, and mechanisms underlying their effects.
+In the first quantitative synthesis on the topic, we conducted a three-level meta-analysis of 195 effect sizes from 40 studies that provided strict experimental tests of demand effects by manipulating the hypothesis communicated to participants.
 Results indicated that these demand characteristics tend to produce small increases in hypothesis-consistent responding.
-However, these effects were extremely heterogeneous, and we estimated that many demand characteristics manipulations create increases in hypothesis-inconsistent responding.
-Contrary to virtually every existing demand characteristic framework, we found little evidence that the effects were driven by participants’ motivation and opportunity to adjust their responses (a response bias).
-Instead, we found that such effects were driven by participants’ beliefs—i.e., placebo effects.
-These findings were subsequently replicated in a direct replication of a study included in the meta-analysis.
-Taken together, results challenge conventional distinctions between demand characteristics and placebo effects—and they highlight the need for future research on the mysterious nature of demand characteristics.
+However, these effects were extremely heterogeneous.
+The estimated distribution of effects ranged from d = 1.91 (a massive increase in hypothesis-consistent responding) to d = -1.67 (a massive increases in hypothesis-inconsistent responding).
+This range covers the span of almost every conceivable effect in experimental psychology.
+Contrary to conventional views, we found little evidence that demand effects were driven by participants’ motivation and opportunity to adjust their responses—i.e., a response bias.
+Instead, such effects seemed to be more so driven by participants’ beliefs—i.e., placebo effects.
+Similar findings emerged in a direct replication of a study included in the meta-analysis.
+Taken together, results challenge conventional distinctions between demand characteristics and placebo effects.
+More importantly, they highlight a pressing need to understand the mysterious but potentially massive impact of demand characteristics.

 Keywords: demand characteristics, hypothesis awareness, placebo effect, research methods, meta-analysis